 Google has announced it has started work on a new data center in Singapore.

-This will be the tech giant’s third data centre in Singapore and will be located in Jurong West just down the road from its other two buildings.
+This will be the tech giant's third data center in Singapore and will be located in Jurong West just down the road from its other two buildings.

 “We started building our first Southeast Asia data center in Singapore back in 2011, expanding quickly to a second building in 2015 due to the rapid growth in users and usage in the region,” says Google global data centers VP Joe Kava.

 “The pace hasn't slowed.
 In the three years since our last update, more than 70 million people in Southeast Asia have gotten online for the first time, bringing the region's total to more than 330 million–that's more than the population of the United States.